CodeTogether 4.1.2—Summer Refresh

 Have a feature you’d like to see implemented in the near future?
 Consider creating an issue, or voting for an existing one to increase its priority.

-As always, thank you for the support and feedback, send us a shout on Twitter, or if you’d like to catch our team live, drop in on our CodeTogether Gitter community.
+As always, thank you for the support and feedback, send us a shout on Twitter.
 If you like working with CodeTogether, please do us a favor and tell your friends and colleagues about us!

 Work with a team?
 Start your 30 day trial of CodeTogether Teams*